CaliViking/time-series-library-js/README.md

 See how to use the code?
 Take a look in the [unit test file](./test/time-series-path-test.js) (even though it is quite abstract)

 If you like it: Call me.
-You have my number.

 If you hate it: Call me.